Overview

 • At least one must be designated as “Application”

-• At least one of the 300-level courses must be designated as “Research and Writing”
+• At least two must be at the 300 level.
+At least one of the 300-level courses must be designated as “Research and Writing”

-• Senior Project Seminar (RELST 498, 1 credit)
+• Senior Project Seminar (RELST-498, 1 credit)

 Among their six electives, concentrators must address at least two different religious traditions.